Which is Best? Roller Garage Doors vs Sectional Garage Doors

 For sectional doors, the emergency opening operation is also very simple.
 It comprises of a lock which will release the motor from the door itself, allowing full manual operation so you can open and close the door by lifting and pulling it.
 The door will still be aided by a spring balance mechanism, so the door will do most of the work for you.

-If you’re searching for a new garage door and are stuck between the roller and sectional styles, get in touch with the team at Doormatic and we can guide you to the best type of door for your home.
+If you’re searching for new garage doors in Surrey , London & Kent and are stuck between the roller and sectional styles, get in touch with the team at Doormatic and we can guide you to the best type of door for your home.
 We supply and install garage doors from leading manufacturers, providing in–depth surveys to ensure nothing is left to chance, and we can also provide a garage door maintenance service to ensure your new door is at its best at all times.
 To find out more, contact us today.